Mo\"ET: Mixture of Expert Trees and its Application to Verifiable Reinforcement Learning

-We first discuss \DRL agents we use as a starting point in the imitation learning.
+\Section{Evaluation} We first discuss \DRL agents we use as a starting point in the imitation learning.
 Second, we explore the performance capabilities of \Viper by finding decision tree depths at which the performance saturates---cannot be improved by increasing the depth further.
 Then, after ensuring that we explored the useful space of configurations for \Viper, we pick the best performing \Viper models and compare them with the best performing \MOET models to quantitatively compare the two.
 Finally, we re-evaluate performance of the models to evaluate how well they generalize.
 Also, we verify \MOETH policies on \Cartpole environment and visually compare the expressiveness of different policies.
+Eventually, we presented that \Tool can be also successfully applied in real-world supervised learning problems.